-Oracle Read Consistency isolation gives each SQL statement the most recent committed database value at the time the operation began.
+Oracle Read Consistency isolation gives each SQL statement the most recent committed database value at the time the statement began.
 It is as if the start-timestamp of the transaction is advanced at each SQL statement.
 The members of a cursor set are as of the time of the Open Cursor.
 The underlying mechanism recomputes the appropriate version of the row as of the statement timestamp.
-Row inserts, updates, and deletes are covered by Write locks to give a firstwriter-wins rather than a first-committer-wins policy.
-Read Consistency is stronger than READ COMMITTED but allows non-repeatable reads (P3), lost updates (P4), and read skew (A5A).
+Row inserts, updates, and deletes are covered by Write locks to give a first-writer-wins rather than a first-committer-wins policy.
+Read Consistency is stronger than READ COMMITTED (it disallows cursor lost updates (P4C)) but allows non-repeatable reads (P3), general lost updates (P4), and read skew (A5A).
 Snapshot Isolation does not permit P4 or A5A.

 If one looks carefully at the SQL standard, it defines each statement as atomic.
-It has a serializable sub-transaction(or timestamp) at the start of each statement.
+It has a serializable sub-transaction (or timestamp) at the start of each statement.
 One can imagine a hierarchy of isolation levels defined by assigning timestamps to statements in interesting ways (e.g., in Oracle, a cursor fetch has the timestamp of the cursor open).